moshekaplan/palo_alto_firewall_analyzer/README.md

 The second time you launch the analyzer it will detect that "API_KEY.txt" is not present, and will prompt you for credentials and save the retrieved API key to "API_KEY.txt"

-* Run all non-API validators on all device groups:
+* Run all validators on all device groups:
 `pan_analyzer.py`

-* Run all validators on all device groups (this may take a long time):
+* Run a single validator on all device groups:
-`pan_analyzer.py`
+`pan_analyzer.py --validator UnusedServices`

 * Run a single validator on a single device group:
 `pan_analyzer.py --device-group my_device_group --validator UnusedServices`

-* Run a single validator on all device groups:
-`pan_analyzer.py --validator UnusedServices`

-* Run all non-API validators on an XML configuration file downloaded with "Export Panorama configuration version":
+* Run all validators on an XML configuration file downloaded with "Export Panorama configuration version":
 `pan_analyzer.py --xml 12345.xml`

 If you're not sure where to start, I recommend downloading an XML file from: